-The K2500 will insert a small delay (50ms) between WRITE messages that it issues in response to a READBANK message.
+The K2600 will insert a small delay (50ms) between WRITE messages that it issues in response to a READBANK message.

-A bank dump can be sent in its entirety to another K2500, which will add all of the objects contained in the dump to its own object database.
-IMPORTANT: If the K2500 receives a large bank dump for a bank or banks that already contain objects, errors may result unless the sender waits for the DACK message before sending the next object's WRITE message.
-One way to avoid transmission errors such as this is to make sure that the bank being dumped is clear in the K2500 before sending the dump, so that the K2500 will not miss parts of the dump while its CPU is busy deleting already existing objects.
+A bank dump can be sent in its entirety to another K2600, which will add all of the objects contained in the dump to its own object database.
+Important: If the K2600 receives a large bank dump for a bank or banks that already contain objects, errors may result unless the sender waits for the DACK message before sending the next object's WRITE message.
+One way to avoid transmission errors such as this is to make sure that the bank being dumped is clear in the K2600 before sending the dump, so that the K2600 will not miss parts of the dump while its CPU is busy deleting already existing objects.
 This can be done using the DELBANK message (defined below).
-If the destination bank in the K2500 is pre-cleared, it is not necessary to wait for the DACK before sending.
-Even if the sender chooses not to wait for the DACK before sending the next message, it may be necessary to preserve the 50ms delay between the WRITE messages.
+If the destination bank in the K2600 is clear, it is not necessary to wait for the DACK before sending the next message, it may be necessary to preserve the 50ms delay between the WRITE messages.

-Due to the large amount of incoming data during a bank dump containing many objects, the receiving K2500 may have a more sluggish response to front-panel use and keyboard playing during the data transfer.
+Due to the large amount of incoming data during a bank dump containing many objects, the receiving K2600 may have a more sluggish response to front-panel use and keyboard playing during the data transfer.
 This is normal behavior and the machine will become fully responsive as soon as the dump is finished.